oscar-barlow/portfolio-website/src/_posts/2024-04-18-feeds-and-archives.md

 The opposite of a ticker is an archive: information that has been systematically arranged according to some scheme and optimised for later retrieval.

-If a ticker contains hetereogeneous information and it is updated often, it becomes overwhelming (Twitter).
+If a ticker contains heterogeneous information and it is updated often, it becomes overwhelming (Twitter).
 This is not true of archives.

 It takes little to no work to use a ticker.
 An archive requires dedicated time and effort to maintain, or it degrades.